TooHighToPlay/CS_MASTER_I_SEMESTER/ObjectiveTechnologies/ProductTrader/README.md

 ### Restrictions

-Please note that all product classes and their components must implement AbleToDeepCloneItself<<interface>> and provide at least protected getters for them.
+Please note that all product classes and their components can implement AbleToDeepCloneItself<<interface>> and provide at least protected getters for them, then your deepClone method would rely on these.

+In this particular case I use protected variables because I do not want to change them.